 Weighted blankets are often used by people who have anxiety and sleep disorders.
 There is evidence that using a weighted blanket improves the quality of sleep.
 Studies have shown that people with RA experience more pain when they haven’t slept well.
 Since weighted blankets can improve sleep, they may also reduce pain associated with RA.

 Because of pain and limited hand strength, it can be difficult for people with RA to hold a book or turn pages for long periods of time.
 An e-reader is the perfect gift because it is lightweight and easier to hold.
 The recipient can prop the e-reader on their legs or lap for hands-free enjoyment.

 Treat someone with RA to a Swedish massage.
 Massages manipulate soft tissues to improve blood circulation and promote relaxation, which can reduce pain and tension.
 Swedish massages use moderate pressure.
 According to one study, people with RA who received moderate pressure massages reported less pain, increased mobility, and improved grip strength.

 People with RA should avoid deep tissue massage.
 This type of therapy may trigger inflammation and worsen symptoms of RA.

 Cleaning the house takes muscle strength and energy, which can be difficult for a person with RA.
 As a result, they may get behind on household chores like mopping, vacuuming, or laundry.
 If you can’t lend a helping hand yourself, offer the gift of a one-time or regular cleaning service.

 Float tank gift certificate

 Float tanks offer rest, relaxation, and stress relief.
 Look for local spas offering float therapy.
 This type of therapy can provide a natural remedy for arthritis pain and stiffness.
 Tanks are filled with salt water which makes it easier to float comfortably.
-Studies have found that flotation therapy decreases stress, anxiety, depression, and pain while improving sleep quality.
+Studies have found that decreases stress, anxiety, depression, and pain while improving sleep quality.

 Audiobook and e-book gift card